 In a cooperative model, cost sharing must be regulated in a truth-revealing and fair manner.
-Truth-revealing helps avoid free-riding users who want to get some information without payment, and fairness promotes a stable and long-term cooperation among users.
+Truth-revealing helps avoid free-riding users who want to get some information without payment, and fairness can promote a stable and long-term cooperation among users.
 For example, we consider a common cost sharing mechanism, which equally distributes group cost among its members.
-After applying it to the grouping result in Fig. 1, q_1 , q_2 , and q_4 will be equally charged with (c'+3c)/3.
-It seems unfair because q_1 has more keywords in its original form compared with q_2 and q_4 .
+After applying it to the grouping result in Fig. 1, q_3 and q_5 will be equally charged with (c'+3c)/2.
+It seems unfair because q_5 has fewer keywords in its original form compared with q_3 .
 In our paper, we design a keyword-based cost sharing mechanism according to original queries, which yields some desirable properties like groupstrategyproofness and sharing incentive.
 In Fig. 1, the cost 2c' paid to the owner will be equally distributed among 5 users, each of whom is responsible for 2c'/5.
 The total cost of searching for the first keyword is c, equally shared by q_1 and q_2 .
 The last keyword also costs c, which is only borne by q_5 , since there is no other user querying this keyword.